 Day Beyer's work integrates theater, dance, and mathematics to navigate music within a physical space.
-Her compositions utilize reimagined acoustic instruments and digital instruments of his own design to construct harmonies that reside within the gaps of the conventional musical scale.
+Her compositions utilize reimagined acoustic instruments and digital instruments of her own design to construct harmonies that reside within the gaps of the conventional musical scale.
 The first movement of Eclipses, a string quartet using just intonation, was read by the JACK quartet.

 She graduated from Berklee College of Music summa cum laude in 2015.
 She is currently a teaching assistant in the MA degree program at the University of Iowa, and studies composition with Jean-François Charles.